charlie0129/blog/tbd/opnsense-dual-wan-multi-vlan/index.md

   nothing.
 - A VM ARPs every ten seconds for a `172.24.0.0/13` address belonging to a games console on the same segment.
 Harmless, but I have not identified which piece of software does it.
+- `ipv6-ra-watchdog` now repairs the gateway monitor as well as the address, so `GW_CU_V6` no longer needs a manual `pluginctl -c monitor` after a reboot.
+Gotcha 23.
+Not yet observed across a real reboot, only against a killed dpinger.
+- `max_mfs_var`/`max_mfs_tmp` lowered to 15%/10%, so the three capped mounts total 700 MB
+  worst case instead of 1503 MB. **Pending a reboot to take effect** — the check script WARNs until then.
+- The box has no swap.
+Everything in gotcha 22 is really a symptom of that plus 2 GB of RAM;
+  4 GB would make the whole class of failure go away.

 ## Tracking down a stray address, and a lesson about volatile logs